Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

         The image root is available under /mnt/image/image-root.
 For passwordless SSH to work, ensure that the correct public/private key pair is used.
 The private key will need to match the public key that was uploaded to the IMS service and specified in the IMS Job.

-        **Important:** The following command will work when run on any of the master nodes and worker nodes, except for ncn-w001.
+        **IMPORTANT:** The following command will work when run on any of the master nodes and worker nodes, except for ncn-w001.

         ```bash
         ncn# ssh -p $IMS_SSH_PORT root@$IMS_SSH_HOST